 Georgetown University is an education member of the Association of Certified Fraud Examiners.
 Participants who are Certified Government Financial Managers (CGFM) may earn continuing professional education credits to maintain their CGFM credential.
-The Certificate in Forensic Accounting has also been recognized as one of the top six graduate certificate programs by the Institute for Fraud Prevention.

 - Develop skills to identify and detect fraud

 - Understand common fraud schemes and fraudulent financial reporting